Directions to the Spoonfest site and other info

 There are various things available in the village, a small village shop, two pubs and two cafes.
 There is not a cashpoint so if you plan buying spoons in the spoonshop best come prepared.
 The only mobile phone network in the village is EE and that is patchy though pubs and cafes have wifi.

-On the Thursday evening at 7.00pm we meet in the main barn at the top of the field for the grand opening and introductions of the instructors.
+On the Thursday evening at 7.00pm we meet for the grand opening and introductions of the instructors.

 The spoonfest bar will also be open serving local ale and cider.
 The bar is run by Edale volunteers and all proceeds support our chosen charity Practical Action.
 We also have a wonderful wood fired pizza oven run by volunteers cooking pizzas each evening with proceeds to charity.
 There are other exciting things planned for Friday and Saturday evenings which we will tell you at the time.